Cubulating Surface-by-free Groups: Introduction

 We are now in a position to state a special case of one of the main theorems (see Theorem \ref{maineg1}) of the paper.
-Informally, Theorem \ref{maineg} below says that a pair of pseudo-Anosov homeomorphisms constructed as in Proposition \ref{qchierarchyin3m} having axes passing through a common vertex $v \in \ccs$ generate a convex cocompact free subgroup of $MCG(S)$ such that the resulting surface-by-free group is virtually special cubulable so long as the `angle' between the axes at $v$ is large (Theorem \ref{maineg} below specializes Theorem \ref{maineg1} to the case $n=2$).
+Informally, Theorem \ref{maineg} below says that a pair of pseudo-Anosov homeomorphisms constructed as in Proposition \ref{qchierarchyin3m} having axes passing through a common vertex $v \in \ccs$ generate a convex cocompact free subgroup of $MCG(S)$ such that the resulting surface-by-free group is virtually special cubulable so long as the `angle' between the axes at $v$ is large (Theorem \ref{maineg} below specializes Theorem \ref{maineg1} to the case $n=2$, see Proposition~\ref{prop-lrrotexist}).
 More precisely,

-\begin{theorem} Let $\gamma_1, \gamma_2$ be two tight geodesics of homologous non-separating curves stabilized by pseudo-Anosov homeomorphisms $\Phi_1, \Phi_2$ constructed as in Proposition \ref{qchierarchyin3m}.
-Assume further that both $\gamma_1, \gamma_2$ pass through a common vertex $v$.
-There exist $L, R > 0$ such that if $\Psi$ is an $(L,R)-$ large rotation about $v$ for the pair $\gamma_1, \gamma_2$, then the group $Q$ generated by $\Phi_1, \Psi \Phi_2 \Psi^{-1}$ is a free convex cocompact subgroup of rank 2 in $MCG(S)$.
+\begin{theorem} There exist $L, R > 0$ such that if \begin{enumerate} \item $\gamma_1, \gamma_2$ are two $L-$tight $R-$thick geodesics of homologous non-separating curves stabilized by pseudo-Anosov homeomorphisms $\Phi_1, \Phi_2$ constructed as in Proposition \ref{qchierarchyin3m}, \item $\gamma_1, \gamma_2$ pass through a common vertex $v$, {\item $\Psi$ is an $(L,R)-$ large rotation about $v$ taking $\gamma_1$ to $\gamma_2$ \item the fundamental domain of the $\Phi_i$ action on $\gamma_i$ has length at least 3, \item $\Psi \Phi_1 \Psi^{-1}=\Phi_2$} \end{enumerate} then the group $Q$ generated by $\Phi_1, \Phi_2 $ is a free convex cocompact subgroup of rank 2 in $MCG(S)$.
 For the induced exact sequence of hyperbolic groups, $G$ admits a quasiconvex hierarchy and hence is cubulable and virtually special. \end{theorem}

 The hypothesis on the non-separating nature of the curves in $\gamma_1, \gamma_2$ can be relaxed; however the modified version of Theorem \ref{maineg} becomes more technically involved to state.
 We refer the reader to Theorem \ref{maintech2} for the analog in this more general situation.